AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/index.md

 ![TheCrumbs.org](img/TheCrumbSmithWithSigilAndTitleBack.jpg)

-# The Crumbs by Alfredo Llaquet-Alsina
+# The Crumbs by Alfredo Llaquet-Alsina /ya-KET al-SIH-nah/

-&nbsp;
-&nbsp;
+Against all odds, they exist to save humanity from doom and you from abulia.

 ## Why?